Steven Hallbauer – Presiding Member

 Garrett A. Nerren

-Mr. Nerren is a commercial real estate professional at Jones Lang LaSalle in Dallas.
-Garrett graduated from Texas A&M University where he earned a Bachelor of Arts degree in Government and is a 2nd year MBA Candidate at Southern Methodist University, with double concentrations in Finance and Real Estate.
+Mr. Nerren is a commercial real estate professional at Steeplechase Ventures, a private commercial real estate investment and development company in Dallas.
+Garrett graduated from Texas A&M University where he earned a Bachelor of Arts degree in Government and received his MBA from Southern Methodist University, with double concentrations in Finance and Real Estate.

 He holds a Texas Real Estate Salesperson license and is a member of TREC Young Guns, Dallas CASA Young Professionals, The Touchdown Club of Dallas, the National Association for Industrial and Office Parks, International Council of Shopping Centers, and is a Council Member of the Cotton Bowl Athletic Association.